 These grants are made possible in part by donations to the SMT-Forward campaign.

-SMT Subventions are awarded on a competitive basis for scholarly projects that advance the discipline.
-They are intended to reimburse scholars for costs incurred with the preparation and publishing of an article or book that has been accepted for publication; they are not to be used for textbooks or books published by for-profit presses.
-Subventions may be used in exceptional cases to reimburse scholars for costs associated with organizing conferences or leading workshops that make a substantial contribution to the field.
-Subventions are not intended to fund research-related or conference travel.
+SMT Subventions are awarded on a competitive basis and are intended to reimburse scholars for costs incurred with the preparation and publication of research in music theory.
+In exceptional cases, Subvention funds may be used to reimburse scholars for costs associated with organizing conferences or workshops that make a substantial contribution to the field.

 Subventions are awarded to SMT members in good standing.
 (Members of the Subventions Committee are ineligible in the year of their service.)